operativeF/metabench/README.md

 `metabench_add_benchmark`.
 This way, any variable or property set in CMake will also apply to the benchmark of the file.

-But how does Metabench figure which `n` we should benchmark a file for?
-These values are specified in the `chart.json.erb` file.
-This file, as outlined above, controls how the `.cpp.erb` files are rendered and how the data can be visualized as a chart.

 TODO: Finish this

 This is it for basic usage!
 Note that the `example/` directory contains a